TAB-2026/TAB/README.md

 ## TAB: Task-adaptive Mixture of Experts with Attentional Bias for Graph Learning in LLMs

-This repository provides the official implementation and cleaned code for the paper:
+This repository provides the official implementation code for the paper:

 **TAB: Task-adaptive Mixture of Experts with Attentional Bias for Graph Learning in LLMs**